Alice-Po/mediascan/README.md

 🚧 **MVP Stage - Active Development** 🚧

 This project is currently a **Minimum Viable Product (MVP)** in very early stages of development.
 It is specifically designed for the French market and has no internationalization features implemented yet.
 All user interfaces, documentation, and content are in French.

-## About The Project

-MédiaScan aims to provide an accessible and powerful news monitoring tool for the general public.
-It combines the simplicity of a news aggregator with advanced monitoring features usually reserved for professional tools.

 ## Development Setup